padogrid/bundle-hazelcast-3-app-perf_test_db-cluster-db/README.md

 # Bundle: db

-The `db` bundle is preconfigured to synchronize Hazelcast with MySQL running on localhost.
+The `db` bundle is preconfigured to synchronize Hazelcast with MySQL running on `localhost`.
 It includes the `db` cluster and `perf_test_db` app to read/write from/to Hazelcast and MySQL.
 It also includes instructions for replacing MySQL with another database.

 ## Installing Bundle